Earth HourGlobal Events

 Earth Hour 2024

-Earth Hour 2024 is set to occur on March 23, 2024, from 8:30 pm to 9:30 pm local time.
-WWF organizes this worldwide event to raise awareness about environmental issues, particularly climate change.
-As a symbol of our commitment to the planet, people, communities, and businesses are encouraged to turn off non-essential electric lights.
-This time we are “Uniting for our one shared home”.
+Earth Hour 2024 was observed on March 23, 2024, from 8:30 pm to 9:30 pm local time.
+WWF organized this worldwide event to raise awareness about environmental issues, especially climate change.
+As a symbol of commitment to the planet, people, communities, and businesses turned off non-essential electric lights.
+The official message for this year was “Uniting for our one shared home.”

-Event Update 2: Almost 1,500 people joined a run-on March 16 in Hanoi (Vietnam) to help the Earth Hour 2024 effort.
-The event planners said that running, a sport many people can do together, was used to get government offices, groups, businesses, and individuals excited about using less electricity all year round.
-They want to make saving electricity a regular habit for everyone, everywhere.
+Event Update 2: Almost 1,500 people joined a run on March 16 in Hanoi, Vietnam, to support Earth Hour 2024.
+The event motivated government offices, organizations, businesses, and individuals to reduce electricity use and make energy saving a regular habit.

 How Can We Celebrate Earth Hour Day?